katedaynee/NFT-web3-marketing/README.md

 ## Go Mainstream: Culture Remains?

 NFTs carry culture, offering unique, privileged feelings for groups that share the same values.
 Yet, one person might have different values.
 Contrary to mainstream trends which drive mass adoption for everyone, opportunities open up with the potential loss of cultures built since the beginning.
-The entertainment industry jumped on the NFT bandwagon in 2024, with platforms like MangoTV and Yeah1 Group trying to make their content "blockchain-powered".
+The entertainment industry jumped on the NFT bandwagon in 2024, with platforms like MangoTV and Yeah1 Group trying to make their content blockchain-powered.
 FunFusion pushed their NFT voting systems, claiming it's some groundbreaking way for fans to "engage".

 ## Challenges Traditional Finance Meets Web3